-- 2. Log in with your TP-Link ID.
-If you don't have the TP-Link ID, create one first. - 3.
-Connect your device to the router's wireless network. - 4.
-Launch the Tether app, tap the + button and select Router > Wireless Router.
-Follow the steps to complete the setup and connect to the internet. - 5.
+- 2. Launch the Tether app and log in with your TP-Link ID. - Note: If you don't have a TP-Link ID, create one first. - 3.
+Tap the + button and select Wireless Router > Standard Routers.
+Follow the steps to complete the setup and connect to the internet. - 4.
 Connect your devices to the newly configured wireless networks of the router and enjoy the internet!

 4. 3.
-Manually Set Up Your Internet Connection
+Configure Internet Settings

-In this part, you can check your current internet connection settings.
-You can also modify the settings according to the service information provided by your ISP.
+In this part, you can set up the settings of the internet connection, MAC clone, NAT, and Internet Port Negotiation Speed Setting.
+Please modify the settings according to the information provided by your ISP.